 PROBABLY NOT The committee’s fulsome study of the old Young Offenders Act ushered in sweeping changes to the legislation.

 Traditionally, fulsome has meant overly abundant or offensively excessive.
 To careful English users, fulsome praise is overblown praise that verges on obsequiousness.
 But this negative connotation is now lost on many, who use fulsome praise to mean generous or lavish praise.
-This shift has stirred up so much turmoil that Bryan A. Garner, in his Dictionary of Modern American Usage, has declared fulsome a "skunked term," a term that’s so unsettled it’s bound to raise someone’s hackles somewhere.
-For now, he suggests, the safest course is to avoid the word entirely.
+This shift has stirred up so much turmoil that Bryan A. Garner, in Garner’s Modern American Usage (3rd ed., 2009), has declared fulsome a "skunked term," a term that’s so unsettled in its meaning that it’s bound to raise someone’s hackles somewhere.
+For now, the safest course might be to avoid the word entirely.

 PROBABLY NOT His decision to leave Grunge Dungeon after five years and three platinum albums begs the question—was he ever truly happy as a rock guitarist?

 Usage commentators are divided on whether we should confine this expression to its original meaning or release it to the masses, who use it in a different way.
 Properly speaking, begging the question means basing a conclusion on an assumption that itself needs proving.
 As an example, Garner offers the statement "Life begins at conception, which is defined as the beginning of life."
 But most people think the expression means to raise an obvious question, as in the music sentence above.
-This new meaning will undoubtedly overtake the old, but while the battle wears on, we should keep to the traditional meaning, at least in formal writing.
+This new meaning is overtaking the old, until the takeover is complete, we should keep to the traditional meaning, at least in formal writing.

 YES I know you’re counting on a week of camping in the open air, but do you have an alternate plan in case the weather turns bad?

 In major Canadian and American dictionaries, one definition of alternate (as an adjective) is alternative, in the sense of available as another option.
-The British Concise Oxford says the two are synonyms in North American English but not in British.
-The Oxford Guide to Canadian English Usage (1997) recommends keeping the adjectives distinct in formal writing, but few modern authorities back that view.
+As long ago as 1995, the British Concise Oxford (9th ed.) listed the two as synonyms in North American English, though not in British.
+The Oxford Guide to Canadian English Usage (2nd ed., 1997) recommends keeping the adjectives distinct in formal writing, not all modern authorities back that view.
 Most Canadian writers and editors side with the dictionaries on this one.

 YES Hopefully, we can buff out the scratch on Mom’s new convertible before she sees it and disowns us forever.